Mental Health Facilities Cheshire, CT

 Yale New Haven Hospital Continuing Care Clinic - 3.9 miles from Cheshire, CT

 Yale New Haven Hospital Continuing Care Clinic is one of mental health facilities in New Haven, Connecticut, located at 1294 Chapel Street, 1st Floor, 6511 zip code.
 Yale New Haven Hospital Continuing Care Clinic provides outpatient treatment.
-Yale New Haven Hospital Continuing Care Clinic provides individual psychotherapy, group therapy and activity therapy to young adults, adults and seniors 65 or older.
-Yale New Haven Hospital Continuing Care Clinic also supports LGBT, people with trauma and people with serious mental illness.
-Additional services provided at Yale New Haven Hospital Continuing Care Clinic include psychosocial rehabilitation services, family psychoeducation and diet and exercise counseling.
+Yale New Haven Hospital Continuing Care Clinic provides couples/family therapy, integrated dual diagnosis disorder treatment and psychotropic medication to young adults, adults and seniors 65 or older.
+Yale New Haven Hospital Continuing Care Clinic also supports LGBT, people requiring dual diagnosis treatment and people with trauma.
+Additional services provided at Yale New Haven Hospital Continuing Care Clinic include diet and exercise counseling, case management and psychosocial rehabilitation services.

 Learn More